 So we can heal.

-becomes a safe container and a crucible for transformation for each of you individually, and for the relationship as a whole.
+Ideally, the relationship becomes a safe container and a crucible for transformation for each of you individually, and for the relationship as a whole.
 In order to use it as such, you need one major thing: Radical honesty.
 Bring all your issues with you to your relationship.
 Share them.

 I was speaking to a woman recently who said there were certain fears and insecurities that she was reluctant to discuss with her partner.
 She was worried that he might be offended or think less of her.